We may earn a commission from the companies mentioned in this post.

-Competitor Summary: Why Echelon is Our Top Alternative
+Summary: Why Echelon is Our Top Pick

 No matter the model you choose, you can buy one- or two-years’ worth of class subscription with the package.
 The Echelon app serves both on-demand and live classes for a price of $40 a month.

-The EX3, which we found to offer the best deal for the money, is nearly half the price of the Peloton offering, and it still gives you interactive workouts with professional and certified trainers through your own mobile device and the proprietary Echelon app.
+The EX5, which we found to offer the best deal for the money, is nearly half the price of the Peloton offering, and it still gives you interactive workouts with professional and certified trainers through your own mobile device and the proprietary Echelon app.

 All in all, while all the bikes on this list are great alternatives to Peloton, Echelon offerings are our top choice, mainly because of their variety in price points, their live and pre-recorded workout session options, along with their excellent customer service.